rsibanez89/simple-user-auth-sails/README.md

 	</div>
 	```

-And wrap all the contet of the "view/homepage.ejs" with the following HTML code.
+Then, wrap all the contet of the "view/homepage.ejs" inside the following HTML code.

 	```html
 	<% if(session.authenticated) { %>